Intersection98/ComfyUI_MX_post_processing-nodes/README.md

  - MX_Sharpen: Enhances the details in an image by applying a sharpening filter
  - MX_SineWave: Runs a sine wave through the image, making it appear squiggly
  - MX_Solarize: Inverts image colors based on a threshold for a striking, high-contrast effect
- - "MX_LensBokeh": LensBokeh effect
+ - MX_LensBokeh: LensBokeh effect
- - "MX_LensOpticAxis": LensOpticAxis effect
+ - MX_LensOpticAxis: LensOpticAxis effect
- - "MX_LensZoomBurst": LensZoomBurst effect
+ - MX_LensZoomBurst: LensZoomBurst effect
- - "MX_LUT":Adds LUT to image
+ - MX_LUT: Adds LUT to image
  - MX_Vignette: Applies a vignette effect, putting the corners of the image in shadow